apclement/encoignurejs/README.md

 EncoignureJS
 =======

+EncoignureJS is a web micro-framework that provides:

-Powerfull view container
+View container
 ----

 Split your HTML page into multiple views managed by a view container.
 The view container provides:
-- lazy downloading of views
+- Lazy downloading of views
-- animated transitions between views
+- Animated transitions between views

-Nested view containers and responsive design
+- Possibility to nest containers recursively and activate them at specific responsive design thresholds with CSS media queries.

+Templating and data binding
 ----

-You can nest view containers one within another.
-This is a powerful and unique feature among JS web frameworks.
-Using CSS media queries you can enable or disable view containers based on responsive design levels (mobile, tablet or desktop).
+EncoignureJS uses Weld for templating and WatchJS for live data binding solutions.